skutils package

 skutils.FemtoDAQController module

-class skutils.FemtoDAQController.FemtoDAQController(url: str, verbose: bool = False)[source]
+class skutils.FemtoDAQController.FemtoDAQController(url: str, verbose: bool = False, skip_version_check: bool = False)[source]

 Bases: object